 Stalls for the State 4-H Horse Show will NOT be pre-bedded.
-Exhibitors may complete the "Advance Bedding Order Form" by the end of the day on June 4th provided on the Georgia 4-H State Horse Show Website.
+Exhibitors may complete the "Advance Bedding Order Form" by the end of the day on May 24th provided on the Georgia 4-H State Horse Show Website.
 All transactions handled through the use of the "Advance Bedding Form" are handled by the Georgia National Fairgrounds.

 Shavings will also be available for purchase during normal shavings office hours from 8:00 am until 7:00 pm.
 The shavings office is located at the west end of the horse barn.
-Exhibitors may bring their own shavings if they prefer, so long as they follow the specifications listed below (per grounds management).

 No Outside Shavings Are Allowed.
 All shavings must be purchased on grounds as the Georgia National Fairgrounds policy.
 With the exception of animals that have a Veterinarian note for stated allergies.
-Exceptions must be communicated to Heather Shultz prior to June 2.
+Exceptions must be communicated to Kate Whiting prior to May 24.

-All stalls in the horse barn have been updated with concrete floors in the stalls and in the aisles.
+\\All stalls in the horse barn have been updated with concrete floors in the stalls and in the aisles.
 Exhibitors may bring mats or may need to purchase additional shavings to bed their stalls deeper.